 Learn where you should buy the 3d-printer, how to properly assemble it, which upgrades improve it the most, and how to get the most effective use from it.Read More

 This guide is designed to give the reader an understanding of the process of making 3D printed guns, and also serves as an an easy-to-follow path to building 3D printed guns in one’s own home or workshop.
 Here you’ll find the information and resources necessary to gain an idea of the time, tools, and materials required to successfully arm oneself outside of bureaucratic constraints.

 En Bloc Press considers the right to arms a fundamental aspect of individual liberty, and views attempts by powerful people to disarm the common citizen with great suspicion.
-The information on these pages serves to frustrate the efforts of the anti-gun bureaucrat, to further demoralize the progressive bugman, and to degrade the efficacy of enforcement agencies.
+The information on these pages serves to frustrate the efforts of the anti-gun bureaucrat, to further demoralize the progressive bugman, and to degrade the efficacy of supply-side gun control.

 Typical Workflow & Steps